tomsquest/q.js/README.md

 On NPM, the `q`, `dd` ("dirty debug") and even `qdd` ("quick dirty debug") were already published.
 `qqd` seems to be a good choice, short and meaning **Q** is **Q**uick **D**ebugging.

 ### Is `q` safe for concurrent use?

+Yes.
+Q uses `fs.writeFileSync()` so the writes are synchronous/blocking.

+### What about production?

+Q does not do anything if NODE_ENV is `production`.

+This is for safety: you do not want Q to write stuff when running in production.

+Still, it is advised to prevent shipping any calls to Q before shipping code (like you could to for `console.log`).

+### Is `q` safe for concurrent use?